Mudrarakshas

-Subhash Chandra (21 June 1933 – 13 June 2016) better known by his pen name Mudrarakshas, was a Hindi writer, journalist, activist, thinker and critic from Lucknow, India.
+Mudrarakshas (born Subhash Chandra; 21 June 1933 – 13 June 2016) was an Indian writer, journalist, activist, and critic.
+Based in Lucknow, he was a prominent figure in Hindi literature and contemporary thought, recognized for his advocacy for Dalits and marginalized communities.

-Early life
+Early life and education

-He was born in Lucknow on 21 June 1933 and died in the city on 13 June 2016, after illnesses due to old age.

-Mudrarakshas received his M.A. degree in Hindi from Lucknow University and worked in Kolkata based Gyanodaya Magazine in 1950s.
-He joined All India Radio, Delhi as a script editor in 1962 and worked there as an instructor till 1976.
+Subhash Chandra was born in Lucknow on 21 June 1933.
+He earned his M.A. in Hindi from the University of Lucknow.
+During the 1950s, he worked for the Kolkata-based Gyanodaya magazine.
+In 1962, he joined All India Radio (AIR) in Delhi as a script editor, eventually serving as an instructor until 1976, when he resigned to pursue independent writing and activism.